-This cycle of humiliation is further illustrated by Ilay, 36, father to a nine years old daughter, who recalls being ridiculed by his family for "disgusting" eating habits: "I used to eat in a way that was simply disgusting...
-They filmed me and laughed at me; it stayed in my head."
-He now projects this past shame onto his daughter, describing his observation of her weight as a "bummer."
-This demonstrates how the father’s internalized history of ridicule becomes an active lens that stigmatizes the child's present, reinforcing the intergenerational cycle.
+This cycle of humiliation was further illustrated by Ilay, aged 36 and father to a 9-year-old daughter, who recalled being ridiculed by his family for his “disgusting” eating habits: “I used to eat in a way that was simply disgusting...
+They filmed me and laughed at me; it stayed in my head.”
+He stated that he now projects this past shame onto his daughter, describing his observation of her weight as a “bummer.”
+This demonstrates how the father’s internalized history of ridicule has become an active lens that stigmatizes the child’s present, reinforcing the intergenerational cycle.

-Finally, the narrative of Ana, 36, a mother of 9 years old daughter, illustrates the profound leakage of historical trauma across generations.
-She traces her family’s rigid focus on food to her grandfather’s survival during the Holocaust, which instilled a non-negotiable demand to “finish every meal”.
-Although her mother attempted a corrective shift by asserting that "everyone has their own plate", this autonomy remained superficial.
-The mother’s unresolved anxiety resurfaced through critical comments regarding Ana’s weight gain during pregnancy.
+Finally, the narrative of Ana, aged 36 and mother to a 9-year-old daughter, illustrated the profound leakage of historical trauma across generations.
+She traced her family’s rigid focus on food to her grandfather’s survival during the Holocaust, which instilled a nonnegotiable demand to “finish every meal.”
+Although Ana’s mother attempted a corrective shift by asserting that “everyone has their own plate,” this autonomy remained superficial; indeed, the mother’s unresolved anxiety resurfaced through critical comments regarding Ana’s weight gain during pregnancy.
 This case highlights that behavioral changes alone may not fully address the emotional burden of the past, pointing toward the necessity of the deeper, conscious efforts discussed in the next theme.

-Summary of theme 2
+Summary of Theme 2

-Theme 2 uncovers how the participants past experiences within their families of origin shape an ongoing experience of shame and a perceived loss of control.
-The narratives reveal that a “contemptible self” is formed in childhood through exposure to maternal restraint, paternal verbal aggression, or the use of food as an inadequate emotional coping mechanism.
-This intergenerational legacy turns the child’s body into a site where parents relive their own childhood trauma, particularly when faced with the "grandparental gaze" or external social judgment.
+Theme 2 uncovers how the participants’ past experiences within their families of origin shape an ongoing experience of shame and a perceived loss of control.
+The narratives reveal that a contemptible self is formed in childhood through exposure to maternal restraint, paternal verbal aggression, or the use of food as an emotional coping mechanism.
+This intergenerational legacy turns the child’s body into a site where parents relive their own childhood trauma, particularly when faced with the grandparental gaze or external social judgment.

 Theme 3: The Past in the Present: Negotiating Parental Pathways of Correction, Repetition, and Alignment

-The findings in this theme demonstrate how the parents' lived experiences from their families of origin are actively reflected and reproduced in their current parenting strategies.
-The narratives reveal a persistent conflict between a conscious a deep sense of longing to heal familial patterns and the past forces that pull them toward repetition.
-This tension manifests through three distinct pathways: (1) Conscious Correction and Over-Protection, (2) Unconscious Repetition, and (3) Conscious Alignment.
+The findings in this theme demonstrate how parents’ lived experiences from their families of origin are actively reflected and reproduced in their current parenting strategies.
+The narratives reveal a persistent conflict between a deep, conscious sense of longing to heal familial patterns, and the forces from the past that pull them toward repetition.
+This tension manifests through three distinct pathways: (1) conscious correction and overprotection, (2) unconscious repetition, and (3) conscious alignment.

-Sub-Theme 1: Conscious Correction and Over-Protection- The "180-Degree" Rule
+Subtheme 1: Conscious Correction and Overprotection: The “180-Degree” Rule

-In an effort to repair past emotional and structural deficits regarding body, weight and eating, experienced in their childhood, parents tend intentionally implement a parenting style diametrically opposed to the one they knew.
-This "corrective ideal" focuses on establishing a protective presence, fostering body positivity, and providing unconditional love.
-Hod describes this radical shift as a personal vow: "I promised myself to be 180 degrees different from my father...
-To be attentive, to be present, to protect the child in every way, more warmth and love, a healthy lifestyle".
+In an effort to repair past emotional and structural deficits regarding the body, weight, and eating experienced during their childhood, some parents intentionally implement a parenting style that is diametrically opposed to the one they knew.
+This “corrective ideal” focuses on establishing a protective presence, fostering body positivity, and providing unconditional love.
+Hod described this radical shift as a personal vow: “I promised myself to be ‘180 degrees different’ from my father...
+To be attentive, to be present, to protect [my] child in every way, [to provide] more warmth and love, a healthy lifestyle.”

-For Maya, conscious correction is not a static state but a continuous, real-time negotiation with internalized patterns.
-This struggle surfaced during a recent interaction with her daughter, when Maya instinctively critiqued her choice of clothing.
-A sarcastic remark from a relative acted as a powerful reminder of Maya's familial history, leading to an immediate "Oops" moment, a conscious interruption of the intergenerational cycle:
+For Maya, conscious correction is not a static state, but involves continuous, real-time negotiation with internalized patterns.
+This struggle surfaced during a recent interaction with her daughter, when Maya instinctively criticized her choice of clothing.
+A sarcastic remark from a relative acted as a powerful reminder of Maya’s familial history, leading to an immediate “oops” moment and a conscious interruption of the intergenerational cycle: